- 45 min

 Method - Cake

-Preheat the oven to 165C, and grease and line a 20cm round baking tin.
+Preheat the oven to 160°C (fan forced), and grease and line a 20cm round baking tin.

-Sift the dry ingredients together, set aside.
-Cream the butter and sugar together in a stand mixer, or in a bowl using an electric whisk.
+Sift dry ingredients together, set aside.
+Cream butter and sugar together in a stand mixer, or in a bowl using an electric whisk.

 Stir the vanilla into the milk, and then, mixing on a low speed, alternatively add the milk and dry ingredients to the butter and sugar, until everything is added.
 There should be no streaks in the batter, but do not overmix.